Quantile Vector Autoregression without Crossing

 Section \ref{sec:qvar} introduces our working model, the QVAR.
 In this section, we discuss how to transform a QVAR model into an SQVAR form and provide the stationarity condition of the model.
 In Section \ref{sec:estimation}, we describe our SCAD-penalized estimation procedure and a BIC-type model selection method.
 Asymptotic properties of the proposed method, including the rate of convergence, asymptotic normality, and the consistency of model selection, are presented in Section \ref{sec:asymp}.
 In Section \ref{sec:irf}, we introduce two new impulse response analysis approaches.
-Section \ref{sec:MC} presents numerical studies, including a set of Monte Carlo simulations and the empirical application to daily returns of U.S. portfolios.
-Section \ref{sec:screen} discusses a variable pre-screening procedure for high-dimensional time series.
+Section \ref{sec:MC} presents numerical studies, including a set of Monte Carlo simulations and the empirical application to daily returns of U.S. ETFs.
 Section \ref{sec:conclude} concludes.
 All technical proofs are relegated to the appendix.